Updated 22 September 2021

-For staff notified that they can come on to campus the following safety measures are in place.
+For staff notified that they can or should come on to campus, the following measures are in place.

 Before coming to campus

 - Recommended: book onto a rediscovering campus day to check your IT equipment/software on campus, visit new or old office spaces and collect any personal belongings.

 - If this is the first time you have visited campus, request your ID card in advance and collect it on the day by completing the ID card request form.

 - Refer to IT returning to campus principles and frequently asked questions

 - Take a Lateral Flow Device Test before returning and then twice weekly after that.